Gokongggggggg/ISFAMILY-SIC-6/README.md

 ## 🏅 Achievement & Appreciation

-* **Samsung Innovation Campus:** This project successfully passed the selection phase, placing it in the **Top 1000 out of 10,000 participants** (Top 10%) nationally.
-* **Mentor Appreciation:** The prototype also received positive feedback and appreciation from our Samsung Innovation Campus mentor, validating its functionality and design.
+* **Mentor Appreciation:** The prototype received positive feedback and appreciation from our Samsung Innovation Campus mentor.

 ![Proof of Mentor Appreciation](/ASSET/Samsung-Mentor.png)